Northland

 • Buslink – Service to Kerikeri Tues, Thurs at 11am (same bus departs 10.50 from Ōpua), (Oct 2022).

-• InterCity – Bus services to Kerikeri daily 11:41am, 5:20pm, and the 11:41 on to Kaitaia Mon, Wed, Sun.
+• InterCity – Bus services to Kerikeri daily 11:41am, 5:20pm, with the 11:41 going on to Kaitaia Mon, Wed, Sun.
 And south to Auckland via Whangarei daily 7:45am, 1:35pm, plus a 10:55 service on Sun and Fri.

 3D view westwards: Ōpua to Cape Reinga

 From Paihia follow Marsden Rd north to Waitangi Bridge.
 From the bridge continue on the road past the Waitangi Treaty Grounds.
 The grounds are open daily from 9am to 6pm in January and February, and to 5pm for the rest of the year.
 Daily guided tours, hangi and Māori cultural performances are available.
-Surprisingly, for an estate that was gifted to the nation, the entire grounds are fenced off and you can only enter through the visitor centre for $50 or about half that price if you are a NZ resident.
+Surprisingly, for an estate that was gifted to the nation, the entire grounds are fenced off and you can only enter through the visitor centre for $50, or about half that price if you are a NZ resident.
 You could perhaps hop over the fence in a secluded spot if you just want to visit the grounds and skip the buildings.
 Note, though, that a little further up the road is a monument that claims to be sited approximately where the treaty was signed (not actually in the Treaty Grounds!)

 On 6 February 1840, New Zealand’s founding document was signed at Waitangi between Lieutenant-Governor Hobson, representing of the British Crown and Māori chiefs.
 The manicured lawns and the solemn kaitiakitanga that surround the place indicate the importance now placed on the treaty.
 The Treaty Grounds (including the colonial Treaty House) and 1000 acres of land were gifted to the nation in 1932 by the former Governor General, Lord Charles Bledisloe.
 As a British aristocrat, he perhaps saw more clearly than Pākehā New Zealanders then did of what the Treaty of Waitangi meant to Māori, and the nation.
 Te Whare Runanga (the carved meeting house) was opened on 6 February 1940, one hundred years after the signing.
 It stands facing the Treaty House, the two buildings together symbolising the partnership agreed between Māori and the British Crown, on which today’s Aotearoa New Zealand is founded.
 Whare Waka Café is located within the Treaty Grounds.